Gemma Chan

 Home > Our Celebrity Supporters > Gemma Chan, UNICEF UK Ambassador

-Gemma Chan travelled to Jamaica with UNICEF to make an appeal film for Soccer Aid for UNICEF.
+As a football fan, Gemma has always supported Soccer Aid for UNICEF, and in 2019 she travelled to Jamaica with UNICEF to make an appeal film for Soccer Aid.

-“I learned that almost 80% of children witness or experience violence in their homes or communities and many are traumatised as a result,” says Gemma.
+“I learned that almost 80% of children witness or experience violence in their homes or communities and many are traumatised as a result,” said Gemma.

 “I’ve been coming here for three years now.
 I like the skill and technique I have learnt.
 I feel like I have more strength and more knowledge, and more fitness.
 I’d like to be a Taekwondo teacher, like my master,” says Sabrina.